wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 >By itself nothing has existence.
 Everything needs its own absence.
 To be, is to be distinguishable, to be here and not there, to be now and not then, to be thus and not otherwise… as light remains itself regardless of the colours it brings out, so does the real remain real, regardless of conditions in which it is reflected.

 **Questioner:**&ensp;As I listen to you I find that it is useless to ask you questions.
-Whatever the question, you invariably turn it upon itself and bring me to the basic fact that I am living in an illusion of my own making and that reality is inexpressible in words.
+Whatever the question, you invariably turn it upon itself and bring me to the basic fact that I am living in an illusion of my own making and that reälity is inexpressible in words.
 Words merely add to the confusion and the only wise course is the silent search within.

 **Maharaj:**&ensp;After all, it is the mind that creates illusion and it is the mind that gets free of it.
 Words may aggravate illusion, words may also help dispel it.
-There is nothing wrong in repeating the same truth again and again until it becomes reality.
+There is nothing wrong in repeating the same truth again and again until it becomes reälity.
 Mother’s work is not over with the birth of the child.
 She feeds it day after day, year after year until it needs her no longer.
 People need hearing words, until facts speak to them louder than words.

 **Q:**&ensp;So we are children to be fed on words?